jonathaneunice/iterm2-tab-set/README.md

 defined, then the `server` color refers to `alisongreen`.
 The only restriction is that color names must be defined before they are used.

-If you really don't like a color, and do not want it included in your palette, you can remove it from service by defining its value as `null`.
+If you really don't like a color and do not want it included in your palette, you can remove it from service by defining its value as `null`.
 The example above nixes `papayawhip`.